Manecas1221212/romance/chapter_15.md

 "Okay," Sophie said slowly, exchanging a glance with her brother.
 "We love you too."

-At seven, Claire arrived to stay with the kids for the evening, as they'd arranged.
-Anna had asked her yesterday—could she possibly watch Sophie and Jake Friday night?
-Just for a few hours?
+At six, Claire arrived.
+They chatted for a while—normal things, how the kids were doing, how work was going.
+Anna kept it light, surface-level.
+Then she grabbed her purse and keys.

 "Where are you going?"
-Claire had asked.
+Claire asked.

-"That therapy appointment I scheduled," Anna had lied smoothly.
-"The only slot she had was Friday at eight."
+"That therapy appointment I scheduled," Anna said smoothly.
+"The only slot she had was Friday at seven."

-Claire had been so pleased.
-So proud of Anna for "finally getting help."

-Now, as Anna grabbed her purse and keys, Claire gave her a warm hug.
-"I'm so glad you're doing this.
+Claire's face lit up.
+"Oh, Anna, I'm so glad you're doing this.
 It's going to help, I promise."

 "I know," Anna said.
 "Thank you for watching them."